 c) Ensure compliance with the Bank’s KPs Dealings policy.

-d) Receive and review the reports of trading done by Insiders (at the end of each quarter the Committee will be posted of all transactions that took place during that quarter by the Person-in-Charge)
+d) Receive and review the reports of trading done by Kps (at the end of each quarter the Committee will be posted of all transactions that took place during that quarter by the Person-in-Charge)

-e) Securities trading requests submitted to the Committee to assess any violations to the Policy requirements and to decide on penalties and disciplinary actions.
+e) Review securities trading requests submitted to the Committee to assess any violations to the Policy requirements and to decide on penalties and disciplinary actions.

 The Audit & Compliance Committee will meet at least 4 times a year and its agenda shall include matters relating to Key Persons and their dealings.

-To facilitate this process, the ‘person-in-charge’ will circulate the requests as mentioned under 7.1.a) of KPs by e-mail/fax/web interface to all members of the Audit & Compliance Committee.
+The ‘person-in-charge’ will circulate the requests as mentioned under 7.1.a) of KPs by e-mail /web interface to all members of the Audit & Compliance Committee.

-Members will advise their objection to the Person-in-Charge immediately with in 2 business days.
-In case of any objection/rejection by any one member, it will be deemed that the request is declined by the committee and the ‘Person-in-Charge’ will advise the KP accordingly.
+Members will advise their approval/objection to the Person-in-Charge within the next 2 business days.
+In case of any objection/rejection by any one member, it will be deemed that the request is declined by the Committee.